 As far as reproductive status goes, mares typically mature somewhere between 12 and 15 months of age.
 This is when their “heat” cycle begins, in which the mare ovulates and is able to conceive.
 The actual time period when a mare comes into heat is known as estrus, and this is the specific stage in the horse’s cycle when a mare will be receptive to a stallion.

-Your Mare’s Estrous Cycle--What’s Normal?
+Your Mare’s Estrous Cycle

 Each stage of a mare’s cycle is controlled by hormones produced in the pituitary gland, ovaries, and uterus, and these hormones are affected by external factors such as day length, temperature, and nutrition.

 How do you know when a horse is in heat?

-A mare’s behavior often changes while she is in heat, and some signs that indicate estrus include restlessness, hyperactivity, and, in some cases, less interest in eating and sleeping.
+A mare’s behavior often changes while she is in heat, and some signs that indicate estrus is occurring include restlessness, hyperactivity, and, in some cases, less interest in eating and sleeping.
 Your mare may also exhibit frequent urination, straddling posture (squatting), and clitoral “winking”.
 However, most mares will not show overt signs of estrus unless a stallion is present.

 The first heat cycle occurring after a mare foals is known as ‘foal heat’, and this happens approximately 7-14 days postpartum.
 In order to keep with a 12-month foaling schedule, many breeders choose to breed the mare back during this time period.
 Though this works well for many mares, other mares may not be physically ready for a foal heat breeding.

-How to Support Your Mare’s Reproductive Tract
+How to Support Your Mare’s Reproductive Status

-Most younger mares have relatively few issues when it comes to their reproductive health, however, as she begins to age, her reproductive health may decline.
+Most younger mares have relatively few issues when it comes to their reproductive health, however, as a mare begins to age, her reproductive health may decline.
 Supporting your mare with proper nutrition, including high quality forage, and ensuring vitamin and mineral needs are met will help to foster good reproductive health.